-Getting back to our illustrative example, assume that Momentum, Adviser, GP and John Smith had previously filed a joint report on Schedule 13G because their shared beneficial ownership of Door's common stock exceeded 5% of the outstanding shares.
-The SEC recently amended its rules for filing and amending on Schedule 13G, and the new rules take effect on September 30, 2024.
-Under the "old" and existing rules, as a registered investment adviser, Adviser would be entitled to file its Schedule 13G at the beginning of the next following year, but Momentum and John Smith must file their Schedules 13G within 10 days, so they typically would all file together within the 10- day timeframe.
+Getting back to our example, assume that Momentum, Adviser, GP and John Smith had previously filed a joint report on Schedule 13G because their beneficial ownership of Door's common stock exceeded 5% of the outstanding shares.
+As a registered investment adviser, Adviser would be entitled to file its Schedule 13G at the beginning of the next following year, but Momentum and John Smith must file their Schedules 13G within 10 days, so they typically would all file together within the 10-day timeframe.